Semaglutide vs Tirzepatide: Which Works Better?

 - Duration: 72 weeks

 Tirzepatide at the highest dose produced about 50% more weight loss than semaglutide.
-Even the lowest tirzepatide dose (5mg) slightly outperformed semaglutide 2.4mg.
+Even the lowest tirzepatide dose (5mg) outperformed semaglutide 2.4mg by about 1 percentage point.

 Side Effect Comparison